ibishof/Proteomic_pipeline/README.md

 # Proteomic_pipeline
-R scripts for analysis proteimic data
+R scripts for analysis proteomic data

 The depostory contains two scripts one being WGCNA and the other being GO-elite